wormhole-foundation/wormhole/node/pkg/watchers/xrpl/README.md

 []byte   payload           // * memo data
 ```

 Every field can be determined from the existing XRPL Payment transaction fields with the exception of the nonce and payload, which are typically integrator specified.
-For this, the following [MemoData](https://xrpl.org/docs/references/protocol/transactions/common-fields#memos-field) must be provided (encoded as a hexadecimal string).
+For this, the following [MemoData](https://xrpl.org/docs/references/protocol/transactions/common-fields#memos-field) must be provided as the **first** memo (index 0), encoded as a hexadecimal string.

 ```go
 uint8  version = 1